catcatmcgee/fellowship-finder/README.md

 5. Navigate to the [credentials section](https://console.cloud.google.com/apis/credentials?project=massive-concept-383720) of the API's and services.

-6. Create a OAuth cliend ID credential.
+6. Create a OAuth client ID credential.
 Name it whatever you like.
 For *Application type* select Web application.

 7. Add the following Authorized origins:
 ```